damianhakert/damianhakert.github.io/source/jobs/developer/index.html.md

     * Proactively defining and solving important architectural issues
 4. Communication
     * Writing in-depth documentation that shares knowledge and radiates GitLab technical strengths
+5. Performance & Scalability
+    * Leads development of projects that lead to a significant improvement of the overall performance and scalability of GitLab

 ## Internships